Science KS1: Keeping my body healthy

 Pupils can then explore changes that they can make to help improve their diet.

-Teachers can plan and carry out cookery activities to help show pupils that balanced diets can be healthy, inexpensive and tasty.
+You could plan and carry out cookery activities to help show pupils that balanced diets can be healthy, inexpensive and tasty.

 Pupils can experiment and explore how they can make their diet more healthy in an exciting way.